 Every child is born with the innate ability to draw.

-It is the vernacular communication.
+It is a vernacular communication.
 Before we learn to read and write; we draw to communicate our ideas, which in turn, is a form of self-expression.

 Too often, parents tend to set an expectation on drawing for their child, which in turn inhibits the child from trying to draw.
 They may then acknowledge their incapability and shun away from drawing.

 The definition of drawing differs from every child.
 It may be a source of communication for some, a catharsis act; or it may be a pleasing habit for others.
 So then, is there a general rule to “Drawing”?
 Should drawing be perceived as the act of running a pencil across a piece of paper?